Kushan Empire: Kujula Kadphises

-These conquests by Kujula Kadphises probably took place sometime between AD 45 and 60 and laid the basis for the Kushan Empire which was rapidly expanded by his descendants.

-Kujula issued an extensive series of coins and fathered at least two sons, Sadaṣkaṇa (who is known from only two inscriptions, especially the Rabatak inscription, and apparently never ruled), and seemingly Vima Takto.
+Kujula issued an extensive series of coins and fathered at least two sons, Sadaṣkaṇa (who is known from only the Oḍirāja inscription of Senavarma, and apparently never ruled), and Vima Takto, according to the Rabatak inscription.

-Kujula Kadphises was the great-grandfather of Kanishka.

-Vima Taktu or Sadashkana (c.
-80 – c.
-95)
+Vima Taktu

-Vima Takto (Ancient Chinese: 閻膏珍 Yangaozhen) is mentioned in the Rabatak inscription (another son, Sadashkana, is mentioned in an inscription of Senavarman, the King of Odi).
-He was the predecessor of Vima Kadphises, and Kanishka I. He expanded the Kushan Empire into the northwest of South Asia.
-The Hou Hanshu says:
+Vima Takto (Ancient Chinese: 閻膏珍 Yangaozhen) is mentioned in the Rabatak inscription.
+He was the father of Vima Kadphises.
+He expanded the Kushan Empire into the northwest of South Asia.
+The Book of the Later Han says:

 "His son, Yangaozhen [probably Vema Tahk (tu) or, possibly, his brother Sadaṣkaṇa], became king in his place.
 He defeated Tianzhu [North-western India] and installed Generals to supervise and lead it.
 The Yuezhi then became extremely rich.
 All the kingdoms call [their king] the Guishuang [Kushan] king, but the Han call them by their original name, Da Yuezhi."